MikeTV/PositiveTinker/_posts/2017-07-22-adding-common-key-commands-to-the-textbox-control.md

 ![](/uploads/2017/07/22/Textbox-Take1.gif)

-The first backspace works as expected, but the repitition afterwards only deletes a single character as a time.
+The first backspace works as expected, but the repetition afterward only deletes a single character at a time.
 This is because the "^" command character doesn't only press CTRL, it also *releases* it.
 The textbox no longer recognizes that the user is holding down the control key.

 Since the user is conveniently holding down the physical control key, we don't need to send that command: